 Benjamin J. Camm

-I am currently a second year Masters (Biosciences) student in the Fournier-Level lab.
-My area of research is in herbicide resistance in Lolium rigidum, a weed in Australian farming systems.
+I am currently a PhD student in the Fournier-Level lab, after finishing my Masters in the same lab.
+My area of research was in herbicide resistance in Lolium rigidum, a weed in Australian farming systems.
 I have been looking at the viability and efficacy of how a gene drive might be able to reduce the levels of herbicide resistance in the weed population.

 In the Fournier-Level lab, we use a combination of both molecular and computational skills.
 My research is grounded in natural populations of L. rigidum where I sequenced relevant parts of the genome and analysed them to find correlations between genotype and phenotype.
 This information can then be fed into my R-based model to simulate how a gene drive might progress.

 For more information you can contact me here.